josephfernicola/datahouse_assessment/README.md

 Sets up the server.
 Sets up the POST route at "/" endpoint, implements the express middleware for parsing the json data and listens on port 5000.

-# POST Request Example using REST API

-**Example post request was done with Postman for testing the server**
+# Using Postman to test POST request at "/" endpoint

 **_Body_**